shawnferry/HOL7712-gitbook/a-simple-sitepp.md

 $$

-1. When you apply puppet on the master there will also be a change to .zshrc `puppet agent -t`
+1. When you apply puppet on the master, there is also a change to .zshrc.
+  `puppet agent -t`
   ![](/assets/SIMPLE-PUP-010.0.png)

-## Why did .zshrc change on the master too?
+## Why Did .zshrc Change on the Master Too?

 Site.pp applies to all agents of the master including the master if it is configured to use itself as a server.
-We will cover basic node segregation in the next sections.
+We cover basic node segregation in the next sections.

 # Review